nicferrier/nodejs-self-signed-cert-server-and-client/README.md

 and a demonstration will be performed.

-For those curious the steps should be this bash:
+For those curious, the steps should be, first:

 ```bash
 echo 01 > cacert.srl